 Patent Trolls as Financial Intermediaries

-In a study by Stephen Haber of Stanford University titled as above, showed that inventors hiring contingency fee lawyers were 40 percent less likely to sell to a patent troll, while the effect for entrepreneurs was statistically insignificant.
+A study by Stephen Haber of Stanford University titled as above showed that inventors hiring contingency fee lawyers were 40 percent less likely to sell to a patent troll, while the effect for entrepreneurs was statistically insignificant.

 Further, it was mentioned that PAEs acts as financial intermediaries for majorly two types of patent holders who are constrained by the cost of litigation – Inventors and individuals who are more sensitive to financial losses.